Janolan/x250-hackintosh/README.md

 ### Physical Requirements

-* A minimum of 4GB USB drive
+* A USB drive (minimum is 4GB)
 * A working Ethernet connection

 ### Non-physical Requirements

 * Python 2.7 or greater:
   * For Windows, get it from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) and make sure you enable "add to PATH" in the install
-  * For linux users, install it if you dont have it following your distro's tools
+  * For Linux users, install it if you dont have it following your distro's tools
   * For macOS users, you already have 2.7+ version installed, no need for extra tools
 * gibMacOS: a sweet tool from /u/corpnewt [https://github.com/corpnewt/gibMacOS](https://github.com/corpnewt/gibMacOS)
   * press `Clone or Download` button and download as Zip, extract it somewhere
 * Other software requirements will be downloaded throughout the guide \(OS specific\)

-### Bios Settings
+### BIOS Settings

-The bios must be properly configured prior to installing MacOS.
+The BIOS must be properly configured prior to installing MacOS.

 In `Security` menu, set the following settings: